 If you’re coming for less than 30 days, this article does not apply to you because you can get a visa exemption.
 Meaning you don’t need to get a visa before arrival.
-The 30 day visa exemption apply to people from most Western countries.
+The 30-day visa exemption applies to people from most Western countries.

 Moving to Thailand

 Don’t start looking for some moving companies in Thailand or the cost of moving to Thailand until you read this article.
 Here are a few things you need to understand before you can do that.

 If you’re under 50 years old and you are thinking of moving to Thailand for more than 6 months or more than 1 year.
 Your options are limited.
 You will need to run through some hoops to stay here long term.
 I’ll give you some of my insights on what to expect when you move to Thailand.

 If you have $15,000 or $30,000 USD (500k to 1 million THB) to spare, you can get something called the Elite Visa and get up to 20 years of multiple entries.
 But most of us don’t have that kind of money.
 We do not endorse spending $15,000 or $30,000 USD for a visa.

 I remember about 10 – 20 years ago, you could get a 1-year tourist visa for $100.
 Today, it will cost more than double, and you’ll only get up to 6 months.
 After that expires, you will have to go back to your home country to get a new Multiple Entry Tourist Visa.
 Things used to be much cheaper and easier back then.

 Why more costly and harder to obtain a tourist visa?

 Thailand is now such a big tourist attraction with more people wanting to visit or wanting to retire or thinking of moving there.
 While that is great for the Thai tourism industry and the economy, but a large number of tourists put a strain on the airports.